jotak/homeblocks/README.md

-Linkage
+Homeblocks
 ======

-Create your own favorite homepage!
+Build your homepage, block after block.

+Homeblocks lets you build your own homepage with your favorite media: http links of course, but also audio streams, video streams and more.

-See it in action on OpenShift, and create your own profile there: http://nodejs-lnkg.rhcloud.com/
+See it in action on the cloud (OpenShift) and create your own profile there: http://nodejs-lnkg.rhcloud.com/